severine98/MealWorm-API/README.md

 ## Documentation

 The app is documented using swagger to describe the endpoints.
 These docs can be found by going to the `/docs` endpoint.

+## Build info

+The project builds into two directories - `dist` for local development and testing, and `functions` for deployment using firebase functions.
+Scripts are defined separately to allow for this.